 Today, you need to have an exceptional sales team.
 You also need to have an exceptional marketing team.
 But sales and marketing alone aren't enough to sustain growth.
 Businesses can no longer rely on annual contracts to lock customers in, and the cost of customer acquisition has ticked up steadily over the past decade.

 Today, customer success is the biggest emerging growth opportunity in business.
-In this blog post, we'll dive into the following concepts:
+In this blog post, we'll dive into the following concepts.
+Use these chapter modules to jump ahead or keep reading to get started.

 Customer success is an organizational function that helps customers get maximum value out of a product or service, while working closely with sales, marketing, and product to achieve that goal.
 Like sales and marketing, it is a revenue-generating team.
 Customer success provides proactive outreach aimed at increasing upsells and cross-sells, positive word-of-mouth, and successful outcomes for customers.